DimonSmart/Utils.Progress/README.md

 - `OverallAverageItemTime` - Average time per iteration based on all processed items
 - `SlidingAverageItemTime` - Average time per iteration based on the most recent iterations (window size)
 - `EffectiveAverageItemTime` - The actual average used for time estimates (uses sliding average if available)
-- `EstimatedEndTime` - Projected completion time based on the effective average time
+- `EstimatedEndTime` - Projected completion time based on the sliding window average time.
+Returns null if there's not enough data in the sliding window.

 #### Methods